 Buying a primary residence is probably the single best decision someone can make for their financial future.
-However, when you get into second homes, vacation houses, rental properties, commercial buildings, and raw land held for potential appreciation, you are playing a whole new ball game.
-That’s because, over long periods of time, the real returns (net of inflation) offered by common stocks has crushed those available by real estate ownership.
+However, when you get into second homes, vacation houses, rental properties, commercial buildings, and raw land held for potential appreciation, you are playing a whole new ballgame.
+That’s because, over long periods of time, the real returns (net of inflation) offered by common stocks have crushed those available by real estate ownership.

-Yep.
 You read that right.
-Americans have become so enthralled with ownership of real estate that they often don’t realize a property increasing in value from $500,000 to $580,000 within five years, after backing out the after-tax interest expense on the mortgage, additional insurance, title costs, etc., doesn’t even keep pace with inflation!
-That $80,000 gain isn’t going to buy you any more goods and services; the same amount of hamburgers, swimming pools, furniture sets, grand pianos, cars, fountain pens, cashmere sweaters, or whatever else it is that you may want to acquire.
+Americans have become so enthralled with ownership of real estate that they often don’t realize a property increasing in value from $500,000 to $580,000 within five years, after backing out the after-tax interest expense on the mortgage, additional insurance, title costs, etc., doesn’t even keep pace with inflation.
+That $80,000 gain isn’t going to buy you any more goods and services.

 What caused this great real estate myth to develop?
 Why are we duped by it?
-Continue reading for insights, answers, and practical information you may be able to use.
+Get insights, answers, and practical information you may be able to use below.

-1. To Many Investors, Real Estate Is More Tangible than Stocks
+To Many Investors, Real Estate Is More Tangible Than Stocks

 The average investor probably doesn’t look at his or her stock as a fraction of a real, bona fide business that has facilities, employees, and, one hopes, profits.
 Instead, they see it as a piece of paper that wiggles around on a chart.
-With no concept of the underlying owner earnings and the earnings yield, it’s understandable why they may panic when shares of Home Depot or Wal-Mart falls from $70 to $33.
+With no concept of the underlying owner earnings and the earnings yield, it’s understandable why they may panic when shares of Home Depot or Wal-Mart fall from $70 to $33.
 Blissfully unaware that price is paramount—that is, what you pay is the ultimate determinant of your return on investment—they think of equities as more of a lottery ticket than ownership, opening The Wall Street Journal and hoping to see some upward movement.

-Confusing That Which Is Near with That Which Is Valuable
+Confusing That Which Is Near With That Which Is Valuable

 Psychologists have long told us that we overestimate the importance of what is near and readily at hand as compared to that which is far away.
 That may, in part, explain why so many people apparently cheat on their spouse, embezzle from a corporate conglomerate, or, as one business leader illustrated, a rich man with $100 million in his investment accounts may feel bitterly angry about losing $250 because he left the cash on the nightstand at a hotel.